Arthidon/liri-node-app/README.md

 # Liri-App
+<a href="https://drive.google.com/file/d/1Q5LVbj8_40JoHnlCVXvK5pIm6dfUJK6Y/view" target="blank">Video Demo</a><br>

 ## Overview

-The goal here was to make a javascript app called Liri that would search Spotify for songs, Bands in Town for concerts and OMDB for movies.
+The goal here was to make a CLI app called Liri that would search Spotify for songs, Bands in Town for concerts and OMDB for movies.
 LIRI is a Language Interpretation and Recognition Interface and for this project the main form of interaction will be through Node.jsB

 ## Instructions